eddie-m-m/dotfiles/README.md

 # dotfiles

-Make useful configs portable and eventually automate their setup.
+Make useful configs portable and automate their setup.

-Credits: Thanks to @Timmehs for the idea and a model to build against.
+Credits: Thanks to @Timmehs for the tips and a model to build against.